ovdanalo/ovdanalo/README.md

-`# ovdanalo here 👋  I'm a developer with a keen interest in exploring new technologies and passion about coding.
+Danilo here 👋  I'm a developer with a keen interest in exploring new technologies and passion about coding.

 🚀 About Me
 -----------